codeitfast/codeitfast/README.md

 - 👀 I’m interested in making 3d video games, and also teaching others how to code
 - 🌱 I’m currently learning JavaScript and some PHP
 - 💞️ I’m looking to collaborate on tutorials and the front-end of HTML
-- 📫 How to reach me ...
+- 📫 To contact me, DM @codeitfast6529 on discord

 <!---
 codeitfast/codeitfast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.